La Corda d'Oro: Characters

-Hino is a 2nd year student at Seiso Academy and is in the General Education department.
+Hino is a second year student at Seiso Academy and is in the General Education department.
 She has a warm and friendly personality and is very honest and straightforward, as shown from the way she expresses herself through her violin.
 She remains oblivious throughout the story to the attention of the males surrounding her.
-She lives with her mother, older sister and older brother, though nobody knows who is her father because there is no evidence.
-She is also half-hearted.
-She was given a violin by the fairy Lily for being able to see him.
-At first she was very nervous about this but soon finds that with the help of the other characters she has found her passion.
-She also changes the lives of others such as Len Tsukimori when she helped teach him that music is about heart and not just talent, or helping Shimizu Keiichei finding his "sheet music".
+She lives with her mother, older sister and older brother, but nobody knows who is her father because there is no evidence.